Blotch3D/Blotch3D/README.md

 <https://www.youtube.com/watch?v=2xTzJIaKQFY> or
 <https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/UV_Map_Basics> .
-Also, you may be able to import certain existing models from the web, but mind the copyright.
+Also, you may be able to import certain existing models from the web, but mind their copyright.

-If for some reason you don't have a "Content.mgcb" file in your project, then do the following...
+If for some reason you created a non-MonoGame project (without a "Content.mgcb" file), then do the following...

+1. If not already done, add a reference to MonoGame.

-1. Copy the Content folder from the Blotch3D project folder to your project folder
+2. Copy the Content folder from the Blotch3D project folder (or any other project with a content folder) to your project folder

-2. Add the "Content.mgcb" file in that folder to your project
+3. Add the "Content.mgcb" file in that folder to your project

-3. Right-click it and select "Properties"
+4. Right-click it and select "Properties"

-4. Set the "Build Action" to "MonoGameContentReference"
+5. Set the "Build Action" to "MonoGameContentReference"

 If the "MonoGameContentReference" build option is not available in the drop-down list because, for example, you have created a non-MonoGame